 In 1946, under the direction of Clellan S. Ford, the idea emerged to form a cooperative inter-university consortium to make the Cross-Cultural Survey more widely available.
 In 1949, the Human Relations Area Files was incorporated in the State of Connecticut, with Harvard University, the University of Oklahoma, the University of Pennsylvania, the University of Washington, and Yale University as its founding member institutions.
 These five were joined within the year by the University of Chicago, the University of North Carolina, and the University of Southern California.
 The initial members played an important role in HRAF’s governance.
 They sent representatives to the annual meetings and collectively decide on policy.
 (Click here for a current list of Sponsoring Members.)

 Until 1958, the HRAF Collection of Ethnography was produced and distributed as paper files: source materials were manually reproduced on 5″ x 8″ paper slips called File pages, and then indexed by subject OCM category and filed by culture.
-Wider distribution of the collection was facilitated in 1958 with the development of the HRAF Microfiles Program.
+Wider distribution of the collection was facilitated in 1958 with the development of the HRAF Microfiles Files.
 (At that time, HRAF added a new class of member–Associate Members.
 Associate Members do not play a role in governance but their membership dues give them access to the collections and of course help support HRAF’s ongoing work.
 Click here for a current list of Associate Members.)
 Materials from the paper files were processed into microfiche and issued in annual installments to participating institutions; Installment 42 was the last microfiche series issued to members.

 In the 1980s, HRAF began developing an electronic publishing program with the intention of distributing the Collection of Ethnography exclusively through electronic means.
 The Cross-Cultural CDs were the first result of this effort, providing researchers with ten collections on such topics as old age, marriage, religion, and human sexuality, excerpted from HRAF’s Sixty Culture Probability Sample Files (PSF).
 In 1993, the first installment of the full-text HRAF Collection of Ethnography on CD-ROM (eHRAF) was issued to members.
 The last CD-ROM was issued in 2001 (the CDs are no longer available).
 An online version was available in 1997 (eHRAF Collection of Ethnography) and was hosted by the Digital Library Production Service at the University of Michigan.
 On February 1, 2008, HRAF began hosting its own application retitled eHRAF World Cultures.
 In the later part of the 1990s, HRAF began developing a collection of archaeological materials largely modeled on the ethnographic collection.
 The first archaeological materials went online in 1999 as eHRAF Collection of Archaeology.
-It is now called eHRAF Archaeology.
+It is now called the eHRAF Archaeology database.

 Today, almost 400 colleges, universities, libraries, museums, and research institutions in the United States and 25 other countries have full or partial access to the Collection of Ethnography.
 (Click here for a comprehensive list of members with eHRAF World Cultures or with eHRAF Archaeology.)